taoma-commits/leetCode/ALGS.md

 > **Proposition.** Any compare-based sorting algorithm must use at least $\lg (N!) \sim N\lg(N)$ compares in the worst-case.

 Proof.
-The height of decision tree is the worst-case number of compares.
+The height of decision tree is the worst-case number of compares. :coffee:

 ### Elementary sorting algorithms